juliuste/db-flix-cities/readme.md

 ```

 ## Usage
-_Requests may take a few seconds._ The adapter only works for german cities/stations at the moment, I am working on expanding it on other (neighbouring) european countries, though.
+_Requests may take a few seconds._ The adapter only works for german cities/stations at the moment, I am working on expanding it to other (neighbouring) european countries, though.

 ```js
 const adapter = require('db-meinfernbus-cities')